-No. Functional Mandate/Description Areas of Excellence Pain Points and 140.
-Area 121000 Of 12Modification Weaknesses 1.
-Council The Council is composed of representatives from different education institutions as guided by the legal notice and independent professionals.
-The council is responsible for formulation of policy, control and oversight of the Institute operations through committees.
-Fully constituted and functional Requisite expertise Absence of critical representation from private schools.
-2. Office of the CEO The CEO is the accounting officer of the Institute and secretary to the Council responsible for the day to day operations of the Institute and the overall management and provision of strategic leadership.
-The office has a substantive officer holder continuously providing strategic direction Inadequate support staff 3.
+No. Functional Area Mandate/Description Areas of Excellence Pain Points and Weaknesses 3.
 Training The department is responsible for the development and implementation of education management and capacity development programmes.
 This includes development, implementation and review of capacity development plans, modules, manuals, curriculum and course outlines for the institute.
 The department has experienced trainers with deep knowledge in their respective fields.
 Leveraging technology to deliver quality training to diverse clientele.
 Inadequate resources for measuring behaviour change.
-Sub optimal staffing levels 4.
-Research and Consultancy This department is responsible for providing leadership in research, monitoring and evaluation, policy development and knowledge dissemination in education management.
+Sub-optimal staffing levels.
+4. Research and Consultancy This department is responsible for providing leadership in research, monitoring and evaluation, policy development and knowledge dissemination in education management.
 In addition, it oversees consultancy function in order to achieve the overall mandate of the Institute.
 Aligning research with industry needs ensuring practical applications and outcomes.
-Inadequate skilled staff.
+Sub-optimal staffing levels.
 5. Partnerships and Business Development This department is responsible for initiating the formulation, implementation and review of partnerships and business development policies, strategies, guidelines and procedures.
 Strategic networking building and nurturing relationships with key players.
-Lack of well-defined partnership and business development framework.

-No. Functional Area Mandate/Description Areas of Excellence Pain Points and Weaknesses

-6 Corporate This department is responsible the Well managed Inadequate resources

-Services provision of overall leadership and resources.

-direction on management of finance,

-planning, resource mobilization,

-information technology, human

-resource and administration

-functions of the Institute.

-7 Internal This department is responsible for Strong internal control Sub optimal staffing

-Audit and continuous independent review of systems levels

-Risk the adequacy of internal control

-Assurance systems, risk management, assessing

-compliance with policies and

-procedures and recommending ways

-of strengthening internal control
+Limiting strengths of the legal instrument establishing the Institute 6 Corporate Services This department is responsible the provision of overall leadership and direction on management of finance, planning, resource mobilization, information technology, human resource and administration functions of the Institute.
+Well managed resources.
+Inadequate resources.
+7 Internal Audit and Risk Assurance This department is responsible for continuous independent review of the adequacy of internal control systems, risk management, assessing compliance with policies and procedures and recommending ways of strengthening internal Strong internal control systems Sub-optimal staffing levels

-mechanisms that could impact on

-the achievement of the strategic

-objectives of the institute.

-8. Supply Chain This division is responsible for Well aligned Sub optimal staffing

-Management. procurement planning, contract procurement process levels
+No. Functional Area Mandate/Description Areas of Excellence Pain Points and Weaknesses control mechanisms that could impact on the achievement of the strategic objectives of the institute.
+8. Supply Chain Management.
+This division is responsible for procurement planning, contract management, asset and inventory management and asset disposal for the Institute.
+Well aligned procurement process Sub-optimal staffing levels

-management, asset and inventory

-management and asset disposal for

-the Institute.